Frostburg, Maryland: 19th century

 Structures from the coal industry's dominant period still remain.
 One of the major freight depots for coal is located at 19 Depot St. in Frostburg and is one of the few remaining depots in western Maryland.
 The Mount Savage Railroad was the first to build a rail line to Frostburg in 1852, and it connected to the B&O Railroad in Cumberland, as well as the C&O Canal.
 The Cumberland and Pennsylvania Railroad (C&P) took over the Mount Savage line in 1854, and expanded with the construction of a tunnel under Frostburg, and a rail line southward to Piedmont, West Virginia.
 This railroad and tunnel were used to transport coal between Frostburg and George's Creek.
 Another major economic turn for Frostburg was the manufacture of fire brick beginning in 1864, utilizing the high-grade fire clays which are found in the area.
 One of the main businesses that formed was the Big Savage Fire Brick Company, still one of the main suppliers of fire bricks on the East Coast.

 In 1898, the Maryland General Assembly authorized State Normal School #2 and a $20,000 appropriation to construct a building, though no money to buy land.
 The money for the land was collected among local citizens, many of them coal miners and their families.

 Two years later the first building, Old Main, opened.
 Two years after that, the first classes were held.
 The only available course of study at that point was a two-year elementary-education program.
 In 1904, the first class graduated.

 In 1934, State Normal School #2 introduced its first four-year program.
 Nearly 30 years later (1963), the school finally was renamed Frostburg State College.
 In the next ten years more programs sprouted, including the university's first graduate program (Master's of Science in management).

 In 1987, Frostburg State College joined the University System of Maryland and was renamed Frostburg State University.
 FSU celebrated its centennial in 1998.

 Major events

 National Register Sites

 The Hocking House was listed on the National Register of Historic Places in 1982.
 The Frostburg Historic District was listed in 1983 and the Borden Mines Superintendent's House in 1984.

 Tornado

 On June 2, 1998, an F4 tornado struck Frostburg and the adjacent Eckhart Mines valley, damaging more than 125 homes and Frost Elementary School.
-This tornado refutes the myth that tornadoes do not occur in rough terrain.